UCAS code: See combinations

 Final University examinations: nine written papers are taken including a bridging extended essay; oral exam (both languages, but not Hebrew on the Middle Eastern side)

 The options listed above are illustrative and may change.
-More information about current options is available on the Oriental Studies website.
+More information about current options is available on the Asian and Middle Eastern Studies website.

 The content and format of this course may change in some circumstances.
 Read further information about potential course changes.